Welcome to the section of the website where you can find out more about the school's governors, and the work that we do.

 Mr Jonathan Holley (Co-Opted Governor)

-I am a Co-Opted Governor, GDPR Governor, and I am the Treasurer for the Burrington Voluntary Aided School funds.
+I am a Co-Opted Governor, English link governor, GDPR Governor, and I am the Treasurer of the Burrington Voluntary Aided School funds.
 Prior to Federation, I was Chair of the Finance & Personnel Committee at Burrington School.
 I am a Fellow of the Securities Institute, and I am in business locally.
 I live in Burrington, and I have two sons at our fantastic village school.
 I play golf and skittles.

 Mr James Bayliss (Parent Governor)

-I am a Parent Governor and have 2 children at Burrington School.
-I am the link governor for History and Geography.
+I am a Parent Governor and have one child at Burrington School.
+I joined the Governing body in Autumn 2018 and am the link governor for History and Geography.
 I work as a civilian pilot having previously flown in the Royal Navy.
 I am interested in a broad curriculum with opportunities to develop the whole person.

 Rev'd Andrew Hemming (Foundation Governor)